 Keyword Description turbodir Is the path to the TURBOMOLE installation directory.
-This directory should contain subdirectories like bin/, basen/, or scripts/.
+This directory should contain subdirectories like bin/, basen/, cbasen/, or scripts/.
 Relative and absolute paths, environment variables and ~ can be used.
 The interface will set \$TURBODIR to this path, and will set the \$PATH correctly (using TURBOMOLE's sysname tool.
 If this keyword is not present in RICC2. resources , the interface will use the environment variable \$TURBODIR , if it is set. orcadir Is the path to the ORCA installation, which is necessary when spin-orbit couplings are calculated.
 Relative and absolute paths, environment variables and ~ can be used.
-If this keyword is not present in RICC2.resources , the interface will use the environment variable \$0RCADIR , if it is set.
-Note that it is possible that ORCA 4.1 or later will not be compatible with mkl files written by TURBOMOLE, so that an older ORCA version is required. tinker The path to the TINKER installation directory.
-This directory should contain the bin / subdirectory. scratchdir Is a path to the temporary directory.
+If this keyword is not present in RICC2.resources, the interface will use the environment variable \$ORCADIR , if it is set.
+Note that this seems to work only with ORCA 4 but not with ORCA 5. tinker The path to the TINKER installation directory.
+This directory should contain the bin/ subdirectory. scratchdir Is a path to the temporary directory.
 Relative and absolute paths, environment variables and ~ can be used.
 If it does not exist, the interface will create it.
 In any case, the interface will delete this directory after the calculation. savedir Is a path to another temporary directory.
-Relative and absolute paths, environment variables and ~ can be used.
+Relative and absolute paths, environment variables and \sim can be used.
 The interface will store files needed for restart there. memory The memory usable by TURBOMOLE and WFOVERLAP.
 The default is 100 MB. ncpu The number of CPUs used by the interface.
-If larger than one, the interface will use ncpu The number of CPUs used by the interface.
-If larger than one, the interface will use the SMP executables of TURBOMOLE with the given number of CPUs. always_orb_init Do not use the orbital guesses from previous calculations/time steps, but always use the provided initial orbitals. always_guess Always use the orbital guess from the EHT calculation of define . dipolelevel Followed by an integer which is either 0, 1, or 2.
+If larger than one, the interface will use the SMP executables of TURBOMOLE with the given number of CPUs. always_orb_init Do not use the orbital guesses from previous calculations/time steps, but always use the provided initial orbitals. always_guess Always use the orbital guess from the EHT calculation of define. dipolelevel Followed by an integer which is either 0, 1, or 2.
 Controls which dipole moment calculations are skipped by the interface. wfoverlap Is the path to the WFOVERLAP executable.
 Relative and absolute paths, environment variables and ~ can be used.
 This keyword is only necessary if overlaps need to be calculated. wfthres Threshold for the truncation of the response vectors which are used in the overlap calculations.
 A threshold of x implies that only the minimal number of determinants needed to give a norm of $1 - x$ are included. numfrozcore Overrides the number of frozen core orbitals for the overlap calculation.
 Default is to use the frozen orbitals from the RICC2 steps. nooverlap Do not save files necessary to do overlaps. debug Increases the verbosity of the interface. no_print Reduces interface standard output.